argilla-io/argilla/docs/_source/guides/llms/practical_guides/fine_tune.md

 # Fine-tuning a Feedback Dataset

-After [collecting the responses](/guides/llms/practical_guides/collect_responses.html) from our `FeedbackDataset` we can start fine-tuning our LLMs and other models.
-Due to the customizability of the task, this might require setting up a custom post-processing workflow but we will provide some good toy examples for the [LLM approaches](/guides/llms/conceptual_guides/rlhf.html): pre-training, supervised fine-tuning, and reinforcement learning through human feedback (RLHF).
+After [collecting the responses](/guides/llms/practical_guides/collect_responses.html) from our `FeedbackDataset`, we can start fine-tuning our LLMs and other models.
+Due to the customizability of the task, this might require setting up a custom post-processing workflow, but we will provide some good toy examples for the [LLM approaches](/guides/llms/conceptual_guides/rlhf.html): pre-training, supervised fine-tuning, and reinforcement learning through human feedback (RLHF).
 However, we also still provide for other NLP tasks like text classification.
 ## The `ArgillaTrainer`

 The `ArgillaTrainer` is a wrapper around many of our favorite NLP libraries.
 It provides a very intuitive abstract representation to facilitate simple training workflows using decent default pre-set configurations without having to worry about any data transformations from Argilla.

-Using the `ArgillaTrainer` is straighforward but does slightly differ per task.
+Using the `ArgillaTrainer` is straightforward, but it slightly differs per task.

-1. First, we then define a `TaskMapping`.
+1. First, we define a `TrainingTask`.
 This is done using a custom `formatting_func`.
-However, tasks like Text Classification can also be defined using default definitions using the FeedbackDataset fields and questions.
-These mappings are then used for retrieving data from a dataset and initializing the training.
+However, tasks like Text Classification can also be defined using default definitions using the `FeedbackDataset` fields and questions.
+These tasks are then used for retrieving data from a dataset and initializing the training.
 We also offer some ideas for [unifying data](/guides/llms/practical_guides/collect_responses) out of the box.
-2. Next, we initialize the `ArgillaTrainer` and forward the task mapping and training framework.
+2. Next, we initialize the `ArgillaTrainer` and forward the task and training framework.
 Internally, this uses the `FeedbackData.prepare_for_training`-method to format the data according to the expectations from the framework.
 Some other interesting methods are:
-   1. `ArgillaTrainer.update_config` to change framework specifc training paramaeters.
+   1. `ArgillaTrainer.update_config` to change framework specific training parameters.
    2. `ArgillaTrainer.train` to start training.
    3. `ArgillTrainer.predict` to run inference.